dataresearchcenter/followthemoney/docs/docs/cli.md

 ## Importing Open Contracting data

-The [Open Contracting Data Standard](https://standard.open-contracting.org/latest/en/) (OCDS) is commonly serialised as a series of JSON objects. `ftm` includes a function to transform a stream of OCDS objects into `Contract` and `ContractAward` entities.
+The [Open Contracting Data Standard](https://standard.open-contracting.org/latest/en/) (OCDS) is commonly serialised as a series of JSON objects. `ftm` includes a function to transform a stream of OCDS objects into {{ schema_ref('Contract') }} and {{ schema_ref('ContractAward') }} entities.
 This was developed in particular to import data from the DIGIWHIST [OpenTender.eu](https://opentender.eu/all/download) site, so other implementations of OCDS may require extending the importer to accommodate other formats.

 Here's how you can convert all Cyprus government procurement data to FollowTheMoney objects: